Bamberfishcake/Newshound/README.md

 Actively developed and running on a live schedule.
-This repository contains the public-facing architecture and scaffolding; production credentials, prompt engineering, and the curated source list are kept private.
+This repository contains the public-facing architecture and scaffolding; production credentials, prompt engineering, the curated source list, and the secret sauce are kept private...for now.